TomBeckett/tombeckett.github.io/content/posts/spring-magic.md

 I hope after this introduction to Spring you understand a bit more about:

 - Why you should be using Spring's inversion of control.
-- How to configure a Spring Bean
+- How to configure a Spring Bean.
 - Potential methods for resolving Spring bean stacktraces.